 Sleeping with the bag closed and our heads (nose and mouth particularly) inside, we risk accumulating this moisture inside the bag or blanket as there is no escape route.
 You then start feeling cold as the gag keeps on getting wet with time.

 The moisture also has a tendency to lower the property of the sleeping bag to provide insulation.
 You can cover yourself but leave out the nose and mouth parts.
 By this way, the moisture laden breath can circulate in the tent but not in your sleeping bag.
+For a list of the top comfy camping blankets, see our popular article on this.

 Doing small exercises inside the sleeping bag speeds up its warming rate.
 However, the exercises should not too strenuous such that you start sweating.
 Sweating cools your body and you begin feeling cold after some time as the sweat evaporates.
 Sit-ups are a great way to achieve this tip.